Lanín Volcano

 Overview

-A relaxed Lake District itinerary centered on San Martín de los Andes and the iconic Lanín Volcano.
+A Lake District itinerary centered on San Martín de los Andes and Lanín Volcano, with emphasis on forests, lakes, and volcanic scenery.

 Province: Neuquén